Roomy

 Participants also noted issues like noise, guests, and not being aware of what their roommates were doing on a daily basis.

-Based on the research, I made a final list of the following features that would be included in the product:
+Based on my research, I made a list of the following features that would be included in the product:

 I started by defining the visual treatment — I wanted it to be fun and lively while still highly usable.
 I knew I was packing a lot of functionality into one product, and I didn't want users to get lost between interfaces.
 So, I decided to define specific use cases for each colour to add clarity (and style!) to the product.